Tiara Moore: Early life and education

-Moore is from Greenwood, South Carolina, and has an undergraduate degree in Biology from Winthrop University.
+Moore is from Greenwood, South Carolina, and has an undergraduate degree in biology from Winthrop University.
 After getting a master's at Hampton University in Virginia, Moore went on to earn a Ph.D. in Biology from UCLA, where she published a thesis on algal blooms in estuaries.
 As of 2021, she is a postdoctoral fellow at The Nature Conservancy.

 Activism

 During the 2012 elections, Moore mentioned conversations within the black community in the Washington Post.
 She is best known for creating the #BlackInMarineScienceWeek hashtag in the aftermath of the Central Park birdwatching incident.
 Her role establishing the event was covered in the media including TV channels, NOVA, and the Christian Science Monitor.
 The inaugural week for Black in Marine Science ran from November 29 to December, 2020.
-After the idea gained significant traction, Moore worked with collaborators, including Camille Gaynus, to create a more traditional Black in Marine Science organization, where she serves as CEO.
+After the idea gained significant traction, Moore worked with collaborators, including Camille Gaynus, to create a more traditional Black in Marine Science organization, where she is CEO.
 Moore also founded A WOC Space as a means to present cultural change for women of color, and in 2020 met with the press to talk about how this virtual meeting space had been zoombombed.
 Moore was profiled by the California Academy of Sciences in a 2021 video.